 Roz is best known for her personal fashion statement that has evolved from her many years of wearing only red glasses.
 It has become her primary focus in the development of her blog and social media, “My Red Glasses (MRG).”
 Through MRG, she is able to provide her own unique perspective on the world of fashion from a seasoned insider.
 She has expanded the site to include beauty, health, dining, fine arts, home and travel, believing that fashion is at the core of it all.
 Through her collaboration with BPP Tours, Roz has explored and expanded her reach to include Italian fashion and shopping.
 She travels to Florence and around the Tuscan region twice a year to take women shopping internationally as a part of the Italian itinerary.

 She believes in the importance of giving back to the field that she loves and to charities/organizations that are most important to her and to our community.
 One of the organizations she prioritizes dedicating her time and resources to is the American Heart Association, which she is passionate about because of her family’s history of heart disease.
 She is also passionate about Donne Di Domani, known as the group of Italian ladies who annually make tomato sauce to sell at the Nutcracker Market.
-All proceeds from the sale of the sauce is given to various local charities.
+All proceeds from the sale of the sauce are given to various local charities.
 She has been an active member of the Heart Guild, serving as president, and worked on the development and creation of the Shop With Heart Card.
 She works closely with the Italian Cultural & Community Center and co-chaired the first Fashion Show and Luncheon in March 2020 because she values participation in all things that enhance the exposure to Italian culture in our city.
 She was a charter board member and Chair for University of Houston Department of Retail for several years, actively participating in class and in practical training of their Retail Internship Program.
 She has been honored as a “Woman of Distinction” by the Chronicle/Colitis Foundation.
 She is also a ten year member on the Hermann Park Conservancy Advisory Board, among other charities and organizations she regularly supports, such as MS Society, Fashion Group International, Passion for Fashion for Houston Community College, and a newest favorite charity, Diaper Foundation.

 In closing, Roz’s pride and joy is her family: Alan, her husband of 45 years, daughters, Crystin and Nicole, and Nicole’s family, husband Michael Graham and daughters Haylie, Harper and Harley.
 They are at the core of her existence and the light of her life.
 Roz is also the proud sister of Houston’s own and Grammy award winner, Steve Tyrell, and she cherishes his family as her own.